skoolkid/skoolkit/sphinx/source/commands.rst

   Modify an SZX or Z80 snapshot.

   Options:
-    -m src,size,dest, --move src,size,dest
+    -m [s:]src,size,[d:]dest, --move [s:]src,size,[d:]dest
-                          Move a block of bytes of the given size from src to dest.
+                          Copy a block of bytes of the given size from src in RAM bank s to dest in RAM bank d.
 This option may be used multiple times.
     -p [p:]a[-b[-c]],[^+]v, --poke [p:]a[-b[-c]],[^+]v
                           POKE N,v in RAM bank p for N in {a, a+c, a+2c..., b}.
                           Prefix 'v' with '^' to perform an XOR operation, or